 In 1994, the U.S. Congress designated the upper 14 miles of the West Branch of the Farmington River as “Wild and Scenic” based on its outstanding fish, wildlife, historical, and recreational resources.
+In 2019, 1.1 miles were added to the designation.
 The Farmington is a “partnership” river because its stewardship is based on a partnership among local, state, and federal entities.
 Congress established the Farmington River Coordinating Committee (FRCC) to promote the long-term protection of the Farmington River by:

 - Bringing the interested parties in river management together on a regular and on-going basis;

 - Stimulating cooperation and coordination among those parties;